AnanthSundarrajan/Heart-disease-prediction-Streamlit/README.md

 - The correlation matrix of numerical features (visualized using a heatmap), indicates:
   * 'Age' and 'MaxHR' have a moderate negative correlation (Logical as age increases, the person's maxHR will decrease)
   * 'RestingBP' and 'Oldpeak' have weak positive correlations
+- Data Pre-Processing
+  * One-Hot Encoding: Categorical features like 'Sex', 'ChestPainType', 'RestingECG', 'ExerciseAngina', and 'ST_Slope' are converted into a numerical format using pd.get_dummies.
+  * Standard Scaling: Numerical features such as 'Age', 'RestingBP', 'Cholesterol', 'FastingBS', 'MaxHR', and 'Oldpeak' are normalized using StandardScaler from sklearn.preprocessing.
+  * Data Splitting: The dataset is divided into features (X) and target (y) using standard pandas operations, and then further split into training and testing sets using train_test_split from sklearn.model_selection.
+- Evaluation Metrics
+  * The model's performance is assessed using F1-Score.
+A high F1-score indicates that the model has good performance in both identifying actual heart disease cases (high recall) and making accurate positive predictions (high precision).
+This balance is often desirable in medical applications where both false positives and false negatives have significant costs.
+- Model Training
+  * Both "Random Forest" and "Stacking Classifier" have relatively equal scores with a "high f1-score" score of 0.8920
+  * But given Random Forest has lesser computation complication compared to Stacking classifier - needs to compute 5 methods and then run Logistic Regression on the result leading to a total of 6 methods - **Random Forest would be a better model for this data set.**
+- Front-end Interface
+  * [Front-end interface]() created using Streamlit and hosted on Streamlit community

 #### Next steps